Hurtorc/READEME_Gen/README.md

 [Questions](#questions)

 ## Description
-tttt
+This generator will generate an entireley fleshed out README based on the users input and responses

 ## Installation
-ttt
+Copy the Github and use NodeJS to launch the Index.js file

 ## Usage
-tttt
+Use NodeJS to launch the Index.js file

 ## Contribution
-ttt
+ Anyone can contribute :)

 ## Test
-ttt
+N/A

 ## License
 MIT

 ## Questions
-If you have any questions, please contact me at tt or visit my GitHub page at ttt.
+If you have any questions, please contact me at anire88@gmail.com or visit my GitHub page at Hurtorc.